Environment | In harmony with nature

 Concept

 * “Nature positive” means halting and reversing the loss of biodiversity and natural capital in order to put nature on the path to recovery.
-The intent behind this is to reduce the impact of business activities on biodiversity and natural capital, maintain and restore nature’s bounty, and transform socio-economic activities for sustainable use of natural capital.
+The intent behind this is to reduce the impact of business activities on biodiversity and natural capital, maintain and restore nature’s bounty, and transform socio-economic activities for the sustainable use of the natural capital.

 Actions to achieve In Harmony with Nature

-The Group identifies and engages in activities related to its impact on and contribution to preservation/conservation of the environment throughout its product lifecycles and value chain.
+Bridgestone identifies and engages in activities related to its impact on and contribution to preservation/conservation of the environment throughout its product lifecycles and value chain.

 1. Minimizing footprint